ros2/design/articles/115_topic_and_service_name_mapping.md

   - the types would need to match
   - in the current proposal the ROS topic `image` would become `rt__image`, so DDS topics would need to follow our naming scheme to interoperate with ROS components

-Rational:
+Rationale:

-While this alternative provided the benefits of both the suffix and limited prefix alternatives, the rational for the limited prefix alternative still applies here.
+While this alternative provided the benefits of both the suffix and limited prefix alternatives, the rationale for the limited prefix alternative still applies here.